 In addition to practicing law, Kevin serves as an adjunct professor at the New York University School of Law, where he co-teaches the school’s International Litigation and Arbitration course.
 He writes about issues such as jurisdiction, procedure, sovereign immunity, and data privacy, and has been invited to speak on these topics throughout the United States and abroad.
 Kevin is also a member of the American Society of International Law.

-Kevin maintains an active pro bono practice, often representing individuals seeking asylum in the United States.
-Among other successes, Kevin was part of a team of HSG lawyers that secured the first injunction against the second iteration of President Trump’s Muslim Ban on behalf of a Syrian asylee in Wisconsin who sought derivative-asylum status for his wife and young child.
+Kevin maintains an active pro bono practice, often representing individuals seeking asylum in the United States and members of the LGBT community who face discrimination.
+Among other successes, Kevin was part of a team of Holwell Shuster & Goldberg lawyers that secured the first injunction against the second iteration of President Trump’s Muslim Ban on behalf of a Syrian asylee in Wisconsin who sought derivative-asylum status for his wife and young child.
+He also serves as co-chair of HSG’s LGBTQIA+ Affinity Group.

 - Counsel for individuals and entities in multiple proceedings seeking or resisting discovery under 28 U.S.C. § 1782, including in the Second Circuit Court of Appeals.